hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/acousticness_hist.png" width="350" height="275"></img>

-### Conclusion: Appears to be realtively normally distributed
+### Conclusion: The acousticness of songs appear to range from around 0 to .6 with few outliers around .8.
+Furthermore, the distribution is charachterized by a negative skew and high kurtosis.

 # D) Acousticness Analysis  :
 **Step 2 : Visualize each genres' ditribution**